 Volunteering at the Ft.
 MacKenzie Veterans Administration Medical Center in Sheridan in whatever capacity is a primary service provided by the Sheridan Chapter.
 Donations include time to hostess parties from summer picnics to Halloween.
 Members donate stamps at Christmastime, ‘ditty’ bags for toiletries, reading material, and DVDs.
 Members provide home-made pies for their Pie and Plant Sale in the spring.

 The DAR was founded in 1890 and now has over 175,000 members throughout our country and abroad.
-It is a volunteer women’s service organization whose objectives are historic preservation, patriotism, and education.
+DAR is a volunteer women’s service organization whose objectives are historic preservation, patriotism, and education.

 The DAR Library is one of the world’s premier genealogical research centers.
-Among NSDAR records are thousands of names of Revolutionary War patriots that have been proven by members.
-To learn if your ancestral patriot has been proven in DAR, click here to connect to the DAR Genealogical Research System (GRS) link.
+Among NSDAR records are thousands of names of Revolutionary War patriots who have been proven by members.
+To learn if your ancestral patriot has been proven in DAR, click here to connect to the DAR Genealogical Research System (GRS).